comicrelief/omnipay-worldpay-cg-hosted/README.md

-# Omnipay: WorldPay XML Direct
+# Omnipay: Worldpay Hosted Corporate Gateway (XML)

+## NOT PRODUCTION READY!

+**WORK IN PROGRESS July 2017**

+This fork from teaandcode/omnipay-worldpay-xml is in active dev, and is not yet tested.

+The below notes are not updated yet.

+--

-**WorldPay XML Direct driver for the Omnipay PHP payment processing library**
+**WorldPay XML Hosted driver for the Omnipay PHP payment processing library**

 [Omnipay](https://github.com/omnipay/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
 This package implements